 7 Essential Items For a Summer Trip to Japan

-Summer vacation is in full swing, COVID-19 travel restrictions are almost completely a thing of the past, and Japan has been tugging at your travel sleeve for years now.
-But summer in Japan can be daunting for those who have never experienced it before, especially those coming from climates very different from Japan.
+It’s totally normal for many people around the world to have long summer vacations, but summer in Japan can be daunting for those who have never experienced it before, especially those coming from climates very different from Japan.
 Of course, the call of nature is strong in Japan, so you’ll want to participate in many outdoor adventures like exploring the wilds of Kochi Prefecture or swimming in a cool clear river in Hamamatsu.
+Packing for a Japan summer trip can be a challenge, especially when trying to preserve precious luggage space for all the cute omiyage おみやげ souvenirs and delicious Japanese snacks you’ll want to bring home.
 Several things should be considered essential items to wear or carry on your person on your summer Japan trip, but the question is should you bring them or buy them in Japan?
 And if you do wait to purchase them here, where do you find them?

 Here are 7 essential items for summer you should carry with you as you travel around Japan, along with my recommendation to either bring them or buy them when you arrive in Japan.